James H. Edgar, Head

 The mission of the chemical engineering undergraduate program is to produce graduates who strive to better the human condition throughout the world by application of their technical knowledge and professional skill.

-Graduates of the Chemical Engineering Department at Kansas State University will have: (a) an ability to apply knowledge of mathematics, science, and engineering; (b) an ability to design and conduct experiments, as well as to analyze and interpret data; (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; (d) an ability to function on multidisciplinary teams; (e) an ability to identify, formulate, and solve engineering problems; (f) an understanding of professional and ethical responsibility; (g) an ability to communicate effectively; (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context; (i) a recognition of the need for, and an ability to engage in, life-long learning; (j) a knowledge of contemporary issues; (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice; and (l) an ability to address the hazards associated with the design, analysis, and control of physical, chemical, and/or biological processes.
+Graduates will have: (1) an ability to apply knowledge of mathematics, science, and engineering, (2) an ability to identify, formulate, and solve engineering problems, (3) an ability to design and conduct experiments, as well as to analyze and interpret data, (4) an ability to design a system, component, or process to meet desired needs, (5) an ability to function on multidisciplinary teams, (6) an understanding of professional and ethical responsibility, (7) an ability to communicate effectively, (8) the broad education necessary to understand the impact of engineering solutions in a global and societal context, (9) a recognition of the need for, and an ability to engage in, lifelong learning, (10) a knowledge of contemporary issues, and (11) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 Areas of concentration

-If a student desires to emphasize a particular area such as biochemical, food, computer and control systems, energy, materials, or environmental engineering, there are three possibilities: areas of emphasis, secondary majors, and minors.
+If a student desires to emphasize a particular area such as biochemical, food, computer and control systems, energy, materials, or environmental engineering, there are three possibilities: areas of emphasis, minors, and secondary majors.

 For an area of emphasis the student selects appropriate technical electives.
 Lists of recommended technical electives for some of the areas for emphasis commonly chosen are available at our departmental website.